-Emails and phone calls (11) were also received by staff with most callers attending the PIM and comments received consistent the concerns listed above.
+Emails and phone calls (11) were also fielded by staff with most callers attending the PIM; comments received echoed the concerns listed above.

-A public hearing must be held by Halifax and West Community Council before they can consider the proposed development agreement.
-Should Community Council decide to proceed with a public hearing on this application, in addition to the published newspaper advertisements, property owners within the notification area shown on Map 2 will be notified of the hearing by regular mail.
+A public hearing must be held by Halifax and West Community Council before it can consider the proposed development agreement.
+If Community Council decides to proceed with a public hearing on this application, in addition to the published newspaper advertisements, staff will notify property owners within the notification area shown on Map 2 by regular mail.

-The proposal will potentially impact local residents and property owners as well as parents in the broader community requiring third party child care.
+The proposal will potentially impact local residents, property owners and parents in the broader community who require child care.